Vectorized/solady/docs/utils/datetimelib.md

 Returns the unix timestamp from
 (`year`,`month`,`day`,`hour`,`minute`,`second`).
 Note: Inputs outside the supported ranges result in undefined behavior.
-Use {isSupportedDateTime} to check if the inputs are supported.
+Use `isSupportedDateTime` to check if the inputs are supported.

 ### timestampToDateTime(uint256)